raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

   //=> "alpha beta"
 ```

 We're still performing recursion by name.
 Which is fine, JavaScript has names and scopes, we ought to make use of them.
-But that being said, it's good to know how to make an autovivifying hash without requiring a reference to a class or a function.
+But that being said, it's good to know how to make an auto-vivifying hash without requiring a reference to a class or a function.

 And we remember how to do that from the essays on recursive combinators: [To Grok a Mockingbird], and [Why Y?
 Deriving the Y Combinator in JavaScript]: